Updated: Feb 12

-Since it's February and Valentines day is just next week I thought it be great to talk about all the things on DATING.
-Five years of dating the SAME guy and I still learn something new about him every week.
-We have dated in times of joy and then suffered in times of pain and frustration with each other.
+Since it's February and Valentine's day is just next week I thought it is great to talk about all the things on DATING.
+After seven years of dating the SAME guy and I still learn something new about him every week.
+We have dating in times of joy and then suffered in times of pain and frustration with each other.
 Dating is hard.
 Being in a committed relationship is work.
-I'm writing this to the people out their who have no clue about what to do or not do when you start actually dating someone.
+I'm writing this to the people out there who have no clue about what to do or not do when you start actually dating someone.
 And guess what?
 That is totally okay.

 The Don't: Do not tear down your partner, especially in front of their friends.